whalechain/IceCreamSwapUi/CONTRIBUTING.md

-# Contributing to the IceCreamSwap ecosystem 🥞
+# Contributing to the WhaleChain ecosystem 🥞

 Thanks for taking the time to contribute !